Rachel-99/Rachel-99/README.md

 <h1 align="center">Hi 👋, I'm Rachel!</h1>
-<h3 align="center">A Bachelor of Science in Computer Science.
+<h3 align="center">Backend Software Engineer.
 My motivation lies in creating technological solutions that add value and improve people's lives.
 I am a proactive, hardworking and committed person, who adapts easily to changes and is always looking for new challenges to keep growing personally and professionally.</h3>

 - 🌱 I’m currently learning **Docker and Clean architecture**